Our dentists help protect your smile with digital imaging.

 Digital radiography is also used to plan and perform a variety of surgical procedures, including root canal treatment and implant placement surgery.

 X-rays have a reputation of being somewhat unsafe, and many people have concerns about this.
-Here at Elite Smiles, we are pleased to inform you that digital X-rays are very safe.
-Digital X-rays produce very little radiation – less radiation, in fact, than what you are exposed to in your normal day-to-day life, and up to 90% less than traditional film X-rays.
+Here at Elite Smiles Dentistry, we are pleased to inform you that digital X-rays are very safe.
+Digital X-rays produce very little radiation – less radiation, in fact, than what you are exposed to in your normal day-to-day life and up to 90% less than traditional film X-rays.
 Additionally, each X-ray machine is checked regularly to ensure that it functions properly and is safe for use.

-If you have any questions about digital X-rays, and to schedule an appointment with our experienced dentists in Saint Augustine, Florida, please contact our office today.
+If you have any questions about digital X-rays and to schedule an appointment with our experienced dentists in St. Augustine, Florida, please contact our office today.
 We look forward to meeting you soon!